Bodycam video shows Ohio police fatally shooting pregnant black woman

 "For what?" she responds twice, adding: "I'm not going to do that."

-One officer seen in front of the car has his left hand on the hood, his gun drawn in the other hand.
+One officer seen in front of the car has his left hand on the bonnet, his gun drawn in the other hand.

 "Are you going to shoot me?" she says moments before a single shot is fired and the officer quickly moves out of the car's path.